Why Proper Bookkeeping is Crucial for Business Success

 • Documentation of Capital Contributions: Accurately tracking when owners contribute or withdraw money helps demonstrate proper capitalization and ownership structure.

-• Consistent Payroll and Distributions: Documenting how you are paying yourself appropriately (as salary or owner draw/dividends, depending on entity type) from business accounts reinforces the separation.
+• Consistent Payroll and Distributions: Documenting how you are paying yourself appropriately from business accounts reinforces the separation (either as salary and/or owner draw/dividends, depending on entity type).

 What Happens Without Proper Records?

 If your bookkeeping is lax, it may appear that you and the business are legally one and the same.
-This opens the door for plaintiffs or creditors to argue that your business is just an “alter ego” of you as an individual and opens the door to your personal assets.
+This opens the door for plaintiffs or creditors to argue that your business is just an “alter ego” of you as an individual.
+If this occurs another door opens for your personal assets to be taken in a lawsuit or by other creditors.

 Owner Benefits: Peace of Mind and Better Time Management